LeidenUniversityLibrary/digmanclass/about.md

 permalink: /about/
 ---

-Digital Manuscripts in the Classroom has been developed in a collaborative effort by the [Scaliger Institute][si], [Centre for Digital Scholarship (CDS)][cds] and [Special Collections][cbc] at [Leiden University Libraries][ubl].
+*Digital Manuscripts in the Classroom* was developed by Erik Kwakkel, former Scaliger Professor at Leiden University, in collaboration with [Leiden University Libraries (UBL)][ubl].
+The website provides a means to integrate medieval manuscripts in the classroom through short introductory texts aimed at non-experts.
+Integrated questions prompt users to examine certain aspects of the manuscripts, which are presented in digital form.

-All manuscripts presented here have been selected from the Libraries' Special Collections by Erik Kwakkel in his capacity as Scaliger Professor, together with André Bouwman and Matthijs Holwerda.
+All manuscripts presented here were selected from the library’s Special Collections by Erik Kwakkel with input from instructors at the University of Leiden’s Faculty of Humanities.
-The manuscripts have been digitised by Special Collections Services, thanks to funding provided by the Universiteit Leiden.

-The texts accompanying the manuscripts were written by Erik Kwakkel and Renée Schilling and translated by X.
+The objects at the heart of Digital Manuscripts in the Classroom were digitised by Special Collections Services (UBL) with funding made available by Carel Stolker, Rector Magnificus of Leiden University.

-Erik and Renée also organised the manuscripts into routes.
+Erik Kwakkel and Renée Schilling organised the manuscripts into educational routes, while accompanying texts (RS) and a series of questions (EK) were made to provide a pedagogical context for studying these manuscripts.
-André helped with wrangling the metadata to create the overviews of manuscripts.
+The integrated glossary was previously published as [Quill: Books before Print][quill], a website created by Erik Kwakkel (texts) and Giulio Menna (photos), now offline.
+Further copy-editing of the website was undertaken by Jamie Wood (School of Information, University of British Columbia).

-Ben Companjen developed the website using the [Jekyll static site generator][j] and the [Minimal Mistakes theme][mm], in collaboration with Erik, Renée and André.
+Ben Companjen ([Centre for Digital Scholarship, UBL][cds]) developed the website using the [Jekyll static site generator][j] and the [Minimal Mistakes theme][mm], in collaboration with Erik Kwakkel, Renée Schilling, and André Bouwman, curator of western manuscripts (UBL).
-The digitised images are served via [IIIF] from the [Digital Collections][dc] repository, and shown in the [Mirador image viewer][mirador].
+The digitised images are presented via [IIIF] from the [Digital Collections][dc] repository, and shown in the [Mirador image viewer][mirador].

-The glossary was previously published as Quill.
+December 2020

 [si]: https://www.library.universiteitleiden.nl/special-collections/scaliger-institute
 [cds]: https://www.library.universiteitleiden.nl/about-us/centre-for-digital-scholarship